Code-Institute-Submissions/Coexisting-Milestone-Project-1/README.md

 ## Design
-The colour scheme consist of orange and grey.
+The colour scheme consist of white and grey for a clean and mordern look.
 ### Mockups
 The web page is a single page with four separate sections which can been seen in the wireframe: